aldebaran/qibuild/doc/source/hacking/python/packages/qitoolchain/feed.rst

 .. py:function:: handle_toochain_file(package, package_tree)

     Set ``package.toolchain_file`` using ``package.path``
-    The toolchain file path wil always be relative to the package path.
+    The toolchain file path will always be relative to the package path.